ShahimEssaid/fhirware.fhir-examples/examples/README.md

 * The "R4" and "R5" parts of a file name mean the latest available schema for R4 or R5.
 For R4, it is currently 4.0.1 and for R5 it is the build from 2/22/2022.
 If you like to pin your files to the more specific version/date, add the following full file name suffix instead of simply R4 or R5:
     * _R4.0.1.*
     * _R5.2022.02.22.*
+* Use the resource format to create proper FHIR resource examples that you can copy as is to post to a FHIR server.
+The example format is useful for creating multiple examples in one file, giving titles and descriptions for each, exploring FHIR structures other than resources, etc.